 PORTS - It seems that the privatisation of ports has restrictions on competition that will prevent sensible measures to reduce truck traffic around Sydney suburbs.
 Learn more...

 POWERHOUSE MUSEUM - Many people have expressed outrage at the planned emasculation of the Powerhouse, which is to be replaced by an inferior museum near Parramatta.
 Evidently the NSW government hopes to save the seat of Parramatta with an ersatz museum, a stadium and the promise of more railways.
 We shall see.

 FIXATION ON NEW INFRASTRUCTURE - The current NSW government is noted for favouring new projects over upgrades and other adjustments which can be better value.
 Learn more.
-This preference could become well-known among taxpayers.
+This preference could become notorious among taxpayers.

 By 2019 all these matters could accumulate into an unstoppable force and bring an end to the coalition government in NSW.